wzajas/test1/Second.md

 ### Why ?

 I think the best method of learning kanji it to try reading something.
 When I tried that with books and articles I (obviously) couldn't control what characters are going to appear in them, usually finding only two or three which I knew.
-So I figured the only thing I can do is get dictionary and choose words that use kanji that I know, write down rest of characters, find their meaning, add them to list, find words using new list, and so on.
+So I figured the only thing I can do is get dictionary and choose words that use kanji that I know, write down rest of them, find their meaning, add them to list, find words using new list, and so on.

-I found something simmilar in tagainijisho and based template on it's "Printing and export" feature.
+Template is based on "print" option from Tagainijisho.